7 common real estate scams and how to avoid them

 - Missing or incomplete documentation.
 Legitimate real estate transactions require a lot of paperwork.
 If someone asks for money before you've reviewed and signed documents, that's a clear signal that something's wrong.

 - High-pressure tactics.
-Scammers often create a false sense of urgency, pushing you to act fast without giving you time to review details or consult with legitimate advisors.
-If someone threatens "losing the deal" if you don't send money or sign documents immediately, it's a red flag.
+Scammers often create a false sense of urgency, pushing you to “act now” without giving you time to review details or consult with legitimate advisors, and communicating things like “this is your only chance.”
+If someone threatens that you’ll “lose the deal” if you don't send money or sign documents immediately, it's a warning sign.

 - Too-good-to-be-true promises.
-Offers like zero percent interest, no closing costs, or guaranteed approvals with no checks are significant warning signs of fraud.
+Offers like 0% interest, no closing costs, extremely low rent, and guaranteed approval with no checks are significant alarm bells of fraud.
 Trust your instincts: if something sounds too perfect to be true, take a close look at the deal and its terms.

 7 real estate scams to avoid